jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.037.png)

 An executable command inside a command definition can not be run, because its parent is dormant, and an executable sub-command can not be referenced from elsewhere either.

-### Loose Ideas

-#### From "Commands Main Concepts"

-*These texts might have been part of Commands Main Concepts once but might be integrated here into Creation Behavior of Commands instead.*

-##### Command Call Behavior

-At first a command call might be sort of asleep.
-That might be when there is a chance to set its parameters.
-After that the command call might be run.

-If the parent command runs it might automatically executes the calls inside it.

-##### Clause Creation Behavior

-A clause `is always` created `as long as the` parent command `is` created.

-##### Sub-Commands

-`<< details >>`
-`<< broader perspective >>`

-A parent command `automatically executes` its sub-commands.
-After a sub-command `completes, the` process `returns` to `the` parent command, which `might` then continue, `executing the` next sub-command.

-Inside a command, `usually just` more commands `are` invoked.

-There `are only a few` commands that `do` something other than execute other commands.
-Those `are special` commands, that `perform` a machine instruction: an operation that `is` executed by `the` CPU, `the` central processing unit of `the` computer.

-On top of those `special` commands, a `few basic` commands exist, like __If__’s and __For__ loops, that control `the` flow of a program, making `the` next command to call dependent on a condition.

-But `basically`, a command `just calls` more commands.
-Machine instructions, arithmetic operators, comparative and Boolean algebra, assignments, and execution control statements such as __If__ and __For__, `are` *`all` just commands*.

-`<< broader perspective >>`
-Apart from sub-commands, a command `can` also contain data.
-(Inactive clauses and inactive command references for instance are also considered data, and `are` not sub-commands, because they `do not` execute.)

-##### Reading & Writing Parameters

-Before a command `is` run `you can mess about` with `the` parameters `all you want`.

-During `the` execution of a command `you can not` read or write `anything`.

-After a command `has` executed, `you can not` change `the` parameters, `just out of practical reasons`, because it `is more practical` for `the` parameters to `keep` visualizing `the` state they `were` in after `the` command `was` run.

-- Before execution `you can` read and write.
-- During execution `you can not` read or write.
-- After execution `you can` only read.

-##### Execute Once

-`<< details >>`
-a command object might only execute *once*.
-A command object may represent a single execution.
-An execution might be created and dormant until it might be run.
-This might be a chance to set the input of the command.
-After a command was run, the execution might stay created while it may still be referenced, so output might be read, until `everybody` might be done with it.
-When the executable object might not be referenced anymore, it might be destroyed.
-A command object might not be executed twice: to run a command again, a new command object might be created, that may have the same *definition*.
-In an attempt to execute the same command symbol twice, what might happen instead, is that the old object may be released, and a new object could be created in its place.
-A reason why a command object might only be executed once, may be that this might give all the referrers a chance to read `the` execution’s output, `whenever` they want, `without` it `being` overwritten by new output.
-A command object `stays` created for `as long as` it `is being` referenced, so `everybody can` read `the` output of `the` command. `The` command object `might only` be `destroyed` when `nothing refers` to it `anymore`.